 In order to determine the adequacy of existing natural resource policies and programs, a thorough assessment of both is needed.
-This will ensure that resources are utilized, developed, managed, and preserved wisely for maximum long-range benefits for the community.
+This will ensure that resources are utilized, developed, managed, and preserved wisely for maximum long-range benefits for each community within Chatham County.